Graph-Fraudster: Adversarial Attacks on Graph Neural Network Based Vertical Federated Learning: Conclusion

 \section{Conclusion}

-In this paper, we propose the first adversarial attack method on GVFL, named Graph-Fraudster, which combines GVFL’s privacy leakage and the gradient of pairwise node.
-Benefiting from the information from GVFL, Graph-Fraudster achieves better performance than the other three centralized adversarial attack methods which rely on the local GNN model.
-The extensive experiments conducted on five real-world datasets demonstrate that Graph-Fraudster achieves better performance than other three baselines, with only modifying one edge, which suggests Graph-Fraudster has higher attack capacity and adaptability in GVFL.
+\underline{\textbf{\textit{Contributions.}}} The first novel adversarial attack method on GVFL, named Graph-Fraudster, is proposed by combining GVFL’s privacy leakage and the gradient of pairwise node.
+Benefiting from the information of GVFL, Graph-Fraudster achieves the state-of-the-art attack performance compared with the baselines.
+Extensive experiments have testified the effectiveness and efficiency of Graph-Fraudster and further revealed the vulnerability of GVFL even under defensive circumstances.

-According to our experiments, we have some observations and suggestions including: (1) whether the graph structure is split not only affects the performance of GVFL, but also affects the stability of the attack, which suggests that whether the graph structure is split should be considered in combination with the real scenes; (2) the more a participant contributes to the server, the more likely the perturbations added to the participant is to succeed; (3) although DP and Top-$k$ fail to fully defend Graph-Fraudster, the results show that denoising the uploaded node embeddings is still a feasible strategy.
+\underline{\textbf{\textit{Observations.}}} Besides of the adversarial attack problem formulation and Graph-Fraudster attack, several observations are gained according to the comprehensive experiments and analysis.
+(1) GVFL does suffer from adversarial attacks, especially when some information (e.g., node embeddings, structure of model and gradient of model etc.) is explored by the attackers; (2) graph splitting strategy of GVFL will not only affect the performance of GVFL, but also affect the success rate of adversarial attack, thus a proper splitting strategy should be seriously considered in real-world scenarios; (3) the more a participant contributes to the server, the more likely the perturbations added to the participant is to construct a successful adversarial attack; (4) although DP and Top-$K$ fail to fully defend Graph-Fraudster, the results show that denoising the uploaded node embeddings is still a feasible defensive strategy.

-Graph-Fraudster devotes to fool the server model as much as possible with single-edge modifying.
-However, the small number of perturbations does not mean that the perturbations are imperceptible, and these perturbations may change some properties of the graph.
-For future work, we will explore the concealment of the perturbations, and not only node classification, but also other downstream tasks will be discussed.
-And both structure and node features are considered to be perturbed to reduce the impact of data imbalance on attacks.
+\underline{\textbf{\textit{Limitations.}}} Graph-Fraudster devotes to fooling the server model, even with single-edge modifying.
+However, the small number of perturbations does not mean that the perturbations are imperceptible, and these perturbations may change some properties of the graph significantly.
+Besides, frequent queries are needed for Graph-Fraudster, which are expensive and detectable.